mstable/MIPs/TDP/tdp-33.md

 - New Gnosis safes will be deployed on Ethereum mainnet and the Polygon PoS network and remaining funds from existing multisig will be transferred to these safes.
 Safe address will be shared upon approval of this TDP.

 - Proposed initial structure is a 2/3 Gnosis Safe with the following signers:
-    - Penguin (mStable "Lord of the Discord") `0xA5DfE92D76590d169d6A622E35E223a07627A2b3`
+    - Penguin (mStable Lord of the Discord) `0xA5DfE92D76590d169d6A622E35E223a07627A2b3`
     - Derrick (mStable Growth & Partnerships)
     `0x9E0F8D06E68Af898E584C4054474124B092277Dc`
-    - Cam Soulsby (mStable Operations Lead) `0x524269E900ca6ebe2FC57d719995c8D167F8b260`
+    - Cam Soulsby (mStable Operations) `0x524269E900ca6ebe2FC57d719995c8D167F8b260`

 - Given the smaller amounts of MTA that will be disbursed by this subDAO, Gnosis Safes will be created on both Ethereum L1 and Polygon PoS.
 Funds will be bridged and distributed on Polygon unless L1 payments are specifically required.